cysouw/graphicalgrammar/text/english.md

 Analysis of the structure of a complex sentence from Morell [-@morell1852: 45].
 Each clause is designated by a single letter and the relative subordination is indicated by reference to these letters.
 This approach to the analysis of sentence structure was invented by Becker (see [@sec:becker1829]), who used digits as reference.
 The use of lowercase letters indicates the influence from the *Satz-Analyse* from Heußler, cf. [@fig:heußler1870_121].
 :::

 In the *Essentials of English grammar and analysis* Morell repeats the same kinds of analysis, but much shorter [@morell1857a: 46-52].
-He also adds a combined analysis for complex sentences merging the two approaches from above, as shown in [@fig:morell1884_52].
-As an example he uses the quotation from Alexander Pope in [@next] and analyses this as four clauses as in [@fig:morell1852_45].
-Each clause is then further analysed into the four columns of [@fig:morell1852_25]
+He also adds a combined analysis for complex sentences, merging the two approaches from above, as shown in [@fig:morell1884_52].
+As an example he uses the quotation from Alexander Pope in [@next], which he analyses as four clauses, as shown in [@fig:morell1852_45].
+Each clause is then further analysed into the four columns of for the basic sentence analysis, as was previously shown in [@fig:morell1852_25].

 ::: ex
 From *An Essay on Man, Epistle IV* (1733) by Alexander Pope